Montel Vontavious Porter: United States Champion (2007–2009)

-Teaming with Mark Henry (2009–2010)
+Teaming with Mark Henry and departure (2009–2010)

 On the April 13 episode of Raw, MVP was drafted as the first overall pick to the Raw brand as a part of the 2009 WWE draft.
 As a result of being the reigning WWE United States Champion, he transferred the title to Raw for the first time in history.
-He lost the title to Kofi Kingston on the June 1 episode of Raw, before beginning a feud with Jack Swagger, which culminated in a match at SummerSlam, which MVP won.
-He then formed a tag team with Mark Henry, and they challenged Jeri-Show (Chris Jericho and The Big Show) for the Unified WWE Tag Team Championship at the Breaking Point pay-per-view, but they failed to win the championship.
-At Survivor Series, MVP and Henry made up part of Team Kofi, competing against Team Orton in a 5-on-5 tag team elimination match.
+He lost the title to Kofi Kingston on the June 1 episode of Raw, before beginning a feud with Jack Swagger, which culminated in a match at SummerSlam on August 23, which MVP won.
+He then formed a tag team with Mark Henry, and they challenged Jeri-Show (Chris Jericho and Big Show) for the Unified WWE Tag Team Championship at the Breaking Point pay-per-view on September 13, but they failed to win the championship.
+At Survivor Series on November 22, MVP and Henry made up part of Team Kofi, competing against Team Orton in a 5-on-5 tag team elimination match.
 Although both MVP and Henry were eliminated, Team Kofi would go onto to win the match.

-After beginning a feud with The Miz, MVP faced him for the WWE United States Championship at Royal Rumble on January 31, 2010, but was unable to win.
-After this preliminary title retention, both also participated in the Rumble itself.
-MVP entered 14th and was surprise-attacked by Miz (who was not yet an official entrant) who hit him with the United States title belt.
-MVP later recovered and entered the match (having not been eliminated) to eliminate both himself and Miz.
-MVP challenged The Miz for the title a second time at the February 21 Elimination Chamber pay-per-view but was once again unable to win after interference from Big Show.
-He also competed in the Money in the Bank ladder match at WrestleMania XXVI, but was unable to win.
+After beginning a feud with The Miz, MVP faced him for the WWE United States Championship at the Royal Rumble on January 31, 2010, but was unable to win.
+After the match, both also participated in the Royal Rumble match itself.
+MVP entered 14th and was surprise-attacked by The Miz (who was not yet an official entrant) who hit him with the United States title belt.
+MVP later recovered and entered the match (having not been eliminated) to eliminate both himself and The Miz.
+MVP challenged The Miz for the title a second time at the Elimination Chamber pay-per-view on February 21 but was once again unable to win after interference from Big Show.
+He also competed in the Money in the Bank ladder match at WrestleMania XXVI on March 28, but was unable to win.